About Load Balancers (CloudHub)

 Dedicated load balancers enable you to:

 Handle Load balancing among the different CloudHub workers that run your application.

 Define SSL configurations to provide custom certificates and optionally enforce two-way SSL client authentication.

 Configure proxy rules that map your applications to custom domains.
 This enables you to host your applications under a single domain.

 Dedicated load balancers are an optional component of Anypoint Platform.
-To use a dedicated load balancer in your environment, you must be running an Anypoint Virtual Private Cloud (VPC).
-You can associate multiple environments to the same VPC.
+To use a dedicated load balancer in your environment, you must be running an Anypoint VPC.
+You can associate multiple environments to the same Anypoint VPC.
 This enables you to use the same dedicated load balancer in different environments.

-You can view the load balancer and VPCS endpoints in your Anypoint Platform organization from the API Portal.
+You can view the load balancer and Anypoint VPC endpoints in your Anypoint Platform organization from the API Portal.